mentalisttraceur/python-compose-operator/README.rst

    other functionality, such as other operators, type checks, and (optionally) Python 3.10's ``|`` type union operator.

-2. ``|``-composed functions behave as much as possible like a normal function, including signature introspection, method binding behavior, pickling, and so on.
+2. ``|``-composed functions still work with signature introspection, method binding, pickling, and so on.

 .. |compose| replace:: ``compose``
 .. _compose: https://pypi.org/project/compose